Gaudi Barcelona Tickets

 From

-Antoni Gaudi is the visionary architect behind some of Barcelona's most iconic landmarks and most popular tourist attractions.
-Born 25th June, 1852 in Reus, Spain and died on 10th June, 1926 in Barcelona, Spain, having sadly been hit by a Tram.
+Antoni Gaudi was the visionary architect behind some of Barcelona's most famous landmarks and most popular attractions.
+He was born 25th June 1852 in Reus and died on 10th June 1926 in Barcelona, having sadly been hit by a Tram.

-Gaudi was born in 1852 in the province of Tarragona in Catalonia, Spain.
-He went to school at the Piarist School in Reus, where its said that he excelled and found his passion for drawing and design, which is what then attracted Gaudi to move to Barcelona and study architecture at the Higher School of Architecture (the school is now known as the Barcelona School of Architecture) where is honed his skills and found his passion for using nature as his inspiration.
-Gaudi graduated in 1878.
+Gaudi was born in 1852 in Tarragona.
+He went to school at the Piarist School in Reus, where its said that he excelled and found his passion for drawing and design, which then attracted him to move to Barcelona and study architecture at the Higher School of Architecture (now known as the Barcelona School of Architecture) where he honed his skills and found his passion for using nature as his inspiration.
+He graduated in 1878.

 Casa Vicens (Ticket Options)

 Whilst Gaudi was building Casa Vicens, he was commissioned to build another property, a summer villa called 'El Capricho' by a man called Máximo Díaz de Quijano.
-Quijano happened to be related to Eusebi Güell, who Gaudi went on to become close friends with and completed further projects for.
+Quijano happened to be related to Eusebi Güell, who Gaudi went on to become close friends with and completed further projects for including Park Güell and Güell Palace, which we will discuss below.
+El Capricho isn't one of Gaudi's more famous properties but it is open to the public nonetheless.
+The commission turned out to be a pivotal moment for Gaudi as it introduced him to Eusebi Güell, and it turned into a friendship that lasted a lifetime and further commissions.

 Sagrada Familia (Ticket Options)

-In 1883, Gaudi took over the what would be the project he would end up (at a later date) dropping all other work for, The Sagrada Familia.
-The original architect had differences of opinion with Josep Maria Bocabella, the man that decided to build the Sagrada Familia, and it was at this point that Antoni Gaudi got involved in the project.
-The Sagrada Familia's full title is actually 'The Basilica i Temple Expiatori de la Sagrada Familia'.
+In 1883 Gaudi took over what would be the project he would end up (at a later date) dropping all other work for, The Sagrada Familia.
+The original architect had differences of opinion with Josep Maria Bocabella, the man that commissioned the Sagrada Familia, and it was at this point that Antoni Gaudi got involved.
+The Sagrada Familia's full title is 'The Basilica i Temple Expiatori de la Sagrada Familia'.

-Gaudí himself devoted over 40 years of his life to the project until his tragic death in 1926, when he was sadly hit by a tram in Barcelona when it is believed he was on route to mass.
+Gaudí went on to devote over 40 years of his life to the Sagrada Familia until his tragic death in 1926, when he was sadly hit by a tram in Barcelona when it is believed he was on his way to mass.
 Since then, a succession of architects have continued Gaudí's work, striving to remain faithful to his original design.

-La Sagrada Familia hasn't been without its issues over time, as you would expect with such a large project.
-It suffered damage during the Spanish Civil War (1936-1939) when it suffered an arson attack.
+The Sagrada Familia hasn't been without its issues over time, as you would expect with such a large project.
+It was damaged during the Spanish Civil War (1936-1939) when it suffered an arson attack.
 Works then started again in 1954 and other than during the Covid-19 pandemic in 2020, construction has been constant ever since.

 Palau Güell (Ticket Options)

-Having met Eusebi Güell whilst working on El Capricho, in 1888 Güell then commissioned Gaudi to design Palau Güell for him.
+Having met Eusebi Güell whilst working on El Capricho (noted above), in 1888 Güell commissioned Gaudi to design Palau Güell for him.
 The property would be used as both Güell family residence and also a space for holding receptions.
-Gaudi designed Palau Güell over six levels and centered around a large central hall with an amazing parabolic dome that would allow the natural light to flood in to help light the property.
-Gaudi also located the stables in the basement so Güell's horses could be stabled there.
-Gaudi built the chimneys and ventillation towers in a new style for Palau Güell, using the Trencadis method.
-He went on to repeat this style in Casa Batllo and Casa Mila (La Pedrera).
+Gaudi designed Palau Güell over six levels and centered around a large central hall with an amazing parabolic dome that would allow the natural light to flood in to the property.
+Gaudi also built the stables into the basement so Güell's horses could be stabled there.
+He built the chimneys and ventillation towers in a new style for Palau Güell, using his now famous 'Trencadis' method, which he then went on to repeat the same method in Casa Batllo and Casa Mila (La Pedrera).

 Park Güell (Ticket Options)

 In 1900, Güell commissioned Gaudi again.
-This time, Güell wanted to create a garden city in Barcelona, where the wealthy and elite from Barcelona could spend their weekends.
-Güell wanted Gaudi to develop 15 hectares on land in the north of Barcelona to provide 60 homes.
-The project never completed though and only three properties were completed.
-Its said this was due to cost.
-However, of the three completed, Gaudi went on to live in one of them and actually lived there until the day he died.
-That property is now called the Gaudi House Museum (SEE TICKET OPTIONS) and you can visit the property with the appropriate ticket.
-Güell went on to donate the land to the city of Barcelona and Gaudi then designed what is now Park Güell for the public to enjoy!
+This time he wanted to create a garden city in Barcelona where the wealthy and elite from the city could spend their weekends.
+Güell wanted Gaudi to develop 15 hectares of land in the north of Barcelona with around 60 homes.
+The project was stopped though due to various reasons including costs and only three properties were completed and of those three properties, Gaudi went on to live in one of them and actually lived there until the day he died.
+The property is now called the Gaudi House Museum (SEE TICKET OPTIONS) and you can visit with the appropriate ticket.
+Güell went on to donate the rest of the land to the city of Barcelona and Gaudi then designed what is now Park Güell for the public to enjoy!

 Torre de Bellesguard (Ticket Options)